diamond-org/flask-diamond/docs/models.rst

 Facet: Database
 ===============

 In Flask-Diamond, a Model is a way of reading and writing a database.
 If our application is a chess game, then we're modeling chess objects in a database.
 If our application is a social network, then we're modeling people objects in a database.
-A fundamental assumption of the :doc:`Model-View-Controller <model_view_controller_with_flask-diamond>` architecture is that our application deals with objects, and our objects are modeled after the things our application deals with.
+A fundamental assumption of the :doc:`Model-View-Controller <model-view-controller>` architecture is that our application deals with objects, and our objects are modeled after the things our application deals with.

 This document will demonstrate a model, then discuss some of the ways Flask-Diamond makes it easier to work with models.